-Greek salad is a kind of lesson for us that less is more.
+Greek salad is here to prove that less is more.
 Trying to impress our guests on food tours with elaborate Greek recipes and techniques, when all they long for is – what we take for granted: a fresh, juicy tomato with drizzles of great Greek olive oil to make them fly in culinary heaven!

-Greek salad is the quintessence of simple Mediterranean cuisine, prepared by thousands of households in their Greek kitchens using only the freshest ingredients.
+Greek salad is the quintessence of simple Mediterranean cuisine, prepared by thousands of households in their kitchen using only the freshest ingredients.